-The carbon monoxide detector is located on wall forward of dinette seat at approximately eye level.
+The carbon monoxide detector is located in the galley/dinette area.
 In the event that carbon monoxide is detected the unit sounds an audible alarm and the green control light will flash on and off.
 When the carbon monoxide unit is in the alarm condition you need to get outside the vehicle as soon as possible into fresh air.
 Your recreational vehicle should be checked by a service center for the possible source and elimination of the carbon monoxide.